Website changes to begin Thursday

 Online subscription rates start at 99 cents per day and can be even lower for monthly and yearly subscriptions.

-The changes will affect the sites of the Sun Prairie Star, Waunakee Tribune, Lake Mills Leader, Monona/Cottage Grove Herald-Independent, McFarland Thistle, Lodi Enterprise/Poynette Press, Milton Courier, DeForest Times-Tribune, Waterloo/Marshall Courier, and Cambridge News and Deerfield Independent.
+The changes will affect the websites of all the Hometown Newspapers; the Sun Prairie Star, Waunakee Tribune, Monona/Cottage Grove Herald-Independent, McFarland Thistle, Lodi Enterprise/Poynette Press, Milton Courier, DeForest Times-Tribune, Waterloo/Marshall Courier, and Cambridge News and Deerfield Independent.

 For more information on registering your account online go to https://bit.ly/2Ik6olG.